darafferty/rapthor/docs/source/parset.rst

     dd_interval_factor
-        Maximum factor by which the direction-dependent solution intervals can be increased, so that fainter calibrators get longer intervals (in the fast and slow solves only; default = 1 = disabled).
+        Maximum factor by which the direction-dependent solution intervals can be increased, so that fainter calibrators get longer intervals (in the fast and slow solves only; default = 3).
 The value determines the maximum allowed adjustment factor by which the solution intervals are allowed to be increased for faint sources.
 For a given direction, the adjustment is calculated from the ratio of the apparent flux density of the calibrator to the target flux density of the cycle (set in the strategy) or, if a target flux density is not defined, to that of the faintest calibrator in the sky model.
 A value of 1 disables the use of direction-dependent solution intervals; a value greater than 1 enables direction-dependent solution intervals.